r3wst3r/Schoolwork/C++/SpaceShooter/ReadMe.md

 Dependancies: SFML

-It's messy and I've only got the source code and debug files.
-Will push the full project folder by COB Fri 06 Nov 2020
+It's messy and I've only got the source code and debug files from my laptop.
+Will push the full project folder from desktop by COB Fri 06 Nov 2020